html>

 Flow cytometric data of such measurements are typically collected

 as list mode files.
-They are then evaluated in a
+They are evaluated in a

 standardized and automated way by the CLASSIF1